Regent's Park skating disaster: Inquest and aftermath

-An inquest was opened at the Marylebone workhouse on 16 January presided over by Edwin Lankester, the coroner for Central Middlesex, at which time 29 of the 34 bodies recovered had been identified.
-The inquest resumed on 19 January to identify the remaining bodies and on 21 January the formal taking of evidence began.
+An inquest was opened at the Marylebone workhouse on 16 January, presided over by Edwin Lankester, the coroner for Central Middlesex, at which time 29 of the 34 bodies recovered had been identified.
+The inquest resumed on 19 January to identify the remaining bodies, and on 21 January the formal taking of evidence began.
 Several witnesses were called and it emerged that, on the morning of the tragedy, workmen had been employed in breaking the ice around the islands on the lake to give wildfowl open water.
-Other evidence given concurred with this but it was also pointed out that there had been no breaking of the ice at the shoreline.
+Other evidence given concurred with this, but it was also pointed out that there had been no breaking of the ice at the shoreline.

 The jury returned their verdict in the afternoon of 21 January and, despite the evidence regarding intentional breaking of the ice, the verdicts were of accidental death in all 40 cases; 39 due to drowning and one due to hypothermia.

-Aftermath

 The inquest jury also made a recommendation that the depth of the lake ought to be reduced; Lord John Manners, the First Commissioner of Works was in agreement and in June 1868 it was reported that the lake had been drained, the bottom levelled and lined with concrete and that the depth would be such that a "person of adult stature—might not be drowned".